Faculty & Guest Artists

 Violoncello.

 Clyde Beavers is a graduate of the Juilliard School where he was a scholarship student under the tutelage of the world-renowned cellist Harvey Shapiro.
 He received the Doctor of Musical Arts degree from the University of Kentucky.
-Clyde Beavers is Adjunct Professor of violoncello at Asbury College and Transylvania University and also serves as Assistant Principal cellist in the Lexington Philharmonic Orchestra.
+Clyde Beavers is Adjunct Professor of violoncello at Asbury University and Transylvania University and also serves as Assistant Principal cellist in the Lexington Philharmonic Orchestra.
 Beavers has recorded for the Naxos label and performs on a cello that was recently crafted by Tim Jansma.

 David Cooper, D.M.A.